jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ### `plot(; seriestype::Symbol, kwargs...)`

-The `seriestype` argument refers to a plotly `type` and `mode` which could be specified directly to `PlotlyLight`.
+The `seriestype` argument resolves to a plotly `type` and possibly `mode` which could be specified directly to `PlotlyLight`.
 For example, `plot(x, y; type="scatter", mode="markers+lines", ...)` would produce a scatter plot along with lines connecting the points.
 This task can be done by either combining  `plot` with `scatter!` (introduced next) *or* passing `seriestype=[:lines, :scatter]`.

-For many basic graphics, there are shorthands, such as `scatter!` to initiate the plotting.
+For many basic graphics, there are shorthands, such as `scatter!` to initiate the plotting, as opposed to specifying a `seriestype` value.
 For the basic graphics of statistics, they use of the series type is necessary, as no shorthands are provided.